 Always realize that your local health department can be a valuable source of information and guidance.

-If you think you have pesticides in your drinking water, contact one of our specialists to discuss your options.
+If you think you have pesticides in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options